tloriato/tloriato.github.io/_posts/2025-01-18-the-bullish-case-for-zcash.md

 The last significant difference I would like to highlight is Zcash's rate of change.
 Contrary to a more ossified Bitcoin, Zcash is still developing several bold and ground-breaking initiatives, which will be mentioned later in the document as future cataclysms.
 Depending on the year you read this article, this section may be heavily outdated — I really hope so.

 ### The Bullish Case
 The bullish case for any valuable asset is the culmination of several cataclysms coming together in a period of high adoption and a market opportunity to seize.
-With several already in motion, Zcash may finally be poisoned to benefit from this trifecta.
+With several already in motion, Zcash may finally be poised to benefit from this trifecta.

 #### Zcash is Valuable
 Zcash is not a science fair project focused on researching mathematical breakthroughs.
 As we will see, Zcash has the potential to become the best store-of-value in the world.
 This article is not a theoretical one or privacy propaganda.
 It is the outline plan for Zcash's possible tremendous growth over the next few years, with this value being captured by its holders.